BT (musician): 2012: If the Stars Are Eternal So Are You and I and Morceau Subrosa

 On June 19, 2012, BT released If the Stars Are Eternal So Are You and I, along with Morceau Subrosa, his seventh and eighth studio albums.
 If the Stars Are Eternal So Are You and I was an about-face from BT's previous album These Hopeful Machines, utilizing minimal beats, ambient soundscapes, and glitch music, as opposed to the electronic music style of These Hopeful Machines.
 Morceau Subrosa is very different in style compared to most of BT's previous works, favoring ambient soundscapes and minimal beats.

 2013–2014: A Song Across Wires and radio shows

 BT's ninth studio album, A Song Across Wires, was released worldwide on August 16, 2013.
 Blending elements of trance, progressive house and electro, the club music-oriented album reached number 5 on the Billboard Dance/Electronic Albums chart, and features four Beatport No. 1 trance singles: "Tomahawk" (with Adam K), "Must Be the Love" (with Arty and Nadia Ali), "Skylarking" and "Surrounded" (with Au5 and Aqualung).
 On the album, BT also collaborates with Senadee, Andrew Bayer, Tania Zygar, Emma Hewitt, JES, Fractal, tyDi and K-pop singer Bada.

-In 2012, he released the mix collection Laptop Symphony, based on his laptop performances on his Sirius XM radio show, which range from dubstep to drumstep to progressive to trance.
+In 2012, he released the mix collection Laptop Symphony, based on his laptop performances on his SiriusXM radio show, which range from dubstep to drumstep to progressive to trance.
 In 2013, he started a new Sirius XM radio program, Skylarking, on the Electric Area channel.